-Put simply, it allows bots to take over several complex processes, such as data handling and customer service, while applying machine learning to give a distinctly human touch to automated processes.
+RPA is business process automation (BPA) that allows bots to take over several complex processes, such as data handling and customer service, while applying machine learning to give a distinctly human touch to automated processes.

-Your ‘bots’ are software programs specifically designed to take on specific and varied tasks such as data entry, data extraction, candidate sourcing, and payroll automation.
+Your “bots” are software programs specifically designed to take on specific and varied tasks such as data entry, data extraction, candidate sourcing, and payroll automation.

 You can assign and control bots to tackle processes—often time-consuming and monotonous—and free up time for staff to handle other projects.

 While traditional automation has existed for a while now, RPA has grown significantly in the space of a few short years and is predicted to become a nearly $4 billion market by 2025 at a compound annual growth rate of 31%.